rhtconsulting/ose2-was-frb-cart/README.md

 How profile creation works
 --------------------------
 This cartridge will call `${OPENSHIFT_WEBSPHERE_DIR}/install/bin/manageprofiles.sh` and create a profile with the name of the OpenShift app that the user created followed by the domain space name.
-The final format looks like: "APP-NAME-DOMAIN" .
+The final format looks like: "APPNAME-DOMAIN-FQDN-GEAR_UUID" .
 The profile will be created underneath the `profile` directory inside your gears `data` directory.

-The profile will have security enabled.
-An admin `username` and a `password` are generated at the time of creation and the `PerfTuningSetting` will be set to development.

 Access to WebSphere Admin Console